-A very interesting point can be found and discussed here.
-One current cement designing principles are that the lower hydraulic conductivity, the better the system behavior.
-This cement designing philosophy is effective under most working conditions (i.e., ambient temperature and pressure) that cement is originally built for.
-However, when the cement is placing under the HTHP conditions, and poromechanics are taken into considerations, our results show that the lower permeability will actually increase the probability of the tensile case, which is considered detrimental to the integrity of the cementing system.
+The impact of permeability on tendency to generate tension is a point that bears further discussion.
+One common cement design principle is that lower hydraulic conductivity is synonymous with a better cement barrier.
+This cement designing philosophy is possibly effective under many working conditions (i.e., ambient temperature and pressure) that cement is originally built for.
+However, when the cement is placed under the HTHP conditions, and poromechanics are taken into considerations, our results show that the lower permeability will actually increase the probability of the cement experiencing tensile effect stress, which can be detrimental to the integrity of the cementing system.
 This is mainly due to the fact that under the framework of porous media, the lower permeability will greatly slow down the pore fluid diffusion process when the pore pressure is rapidly built up within the cement due to the HTHP boundary conditions.
-The accumulated pore fluid within the clogged porous system will build up excess pore pressure and the effective stress will thus be reduced or even extended into the tensile region which will eventually jeopardize the whole system.
-That is to say, blindly pursing low permeability regardless of the intrinsic porous properties of the cement itself will instead victimize the cement functions that are providing mechanical support and zonal isolations.
-This phenomenon is firstly named here as permeability penalty.
-To avoid permeability penalty for cementing design under HTHP, perhaps the most favorable solution is to keep the permeability at certain ranges which can achieve the sealing function, but at the same time, it allow the diffusion of pore pressure that is built up by the HTHP conditions and therefore not cause unnecessary damage induced by the excess pore pressure.
+Hence, the pursuit of low permeability regardless of the intrinsic porous properties of the cement itself and without guidance from poromechanical models could instead increase likelihood of degradation of the cement and hence reduce its effectiveness at providing mechanical support and zonal isolation.
+In other words, there is a negative aspect to having permeability that is too low, which we will henceforth call a “permeability penalty”.
+To avoid the permeability penalty for cementing design under HTHP, perhaps the most favorable solution is to keep the permeability at certain ranges which can achieve the sealing function, but at the same time, allowing the diffusion of pore pressure that is built up by the HTHP conditions and therefore not cause unnecessary damage induced by the excess pore pressure.
 This permeability-forgiveness design is actually very popular in pavement design of permeable porous systems (PPS) (Scholz et al., 2007) where one or two special drainage layers with relative higher permeability are designed in a more effective and efficient way that reduces the runoff rates in the storm while providing a hard surface for the traffic flow.
 The PPS design has been successfully turned into wide variety of residential, commercial, and industrial applications in the last two decades (Drake et al., 2013).
+Furthermore, finding a suitable permeability window should in principle be possible for wellbore cementing owing to the vast difference between the length scale associated with drainage of pore pressure to a radial boundary and the length scale associated with fluid diffusion through the length of the barrier.
+A permeability that is high enough to allow the former while preventing the latter should be attainable.

-It also worth mentioning that the specific heat capacity is rarely got any attention in previous research of HTHP cementing design.
-However, based on our results, it does play a very important role, similar to the role of thermal conductivity, as a large specific heat capacity will slow down the heat transfer process and the thermal induced pore pressure build up progress will be delayed, which gives the pore fluid more time to dissipate.
-This provides a totally new perspective for creating a phase-change cement with high volume specific heat capacity but low thermal conductivity that is specially designed for HTHP conditions, which will have very promising and wide applications.
+It also worth mentioning that the specific heat capacity has received little attention in previous research of HTHP cementing design.
+However, based on our results, it does play a very important role, similar to the role of thermal conductivity, as a large specific heat capacity will slow down the heat transfer process and hence reduce the tendency to generate the thermally-induced pore pressure.
+This will give the pore-pressure more time to dissipate compared to the rate of its build-up.
+This observation suggests a new direction for creating cement with high specific heat capacity and low thermal conductivity which would comprise suitable design for HTHP conditions.

-5.2 New Proposed Dimensionless Parameters
+5.2 Parameter Groups Governing Effective Stress Evolution